Lost in Forever (album)

 Lost in Forever is the second studio album by the German symphonic metal band Beyond the Black.
-It was released on February 12, 2016 on Airforce1 Records and We Love Music.
+It was released on 12 February 2016 on Airforce1 Records and We Love Music.
 This is the first album to feature all six band members instead of studio and guest musicians.
+The album was rereleased in 2019 by Austrian record label Napalm Records.